McMastercce/cdd/content/cceCourseTemplate/instructorGuides.md

 The body element must include the following items:

 * A div element with the id of "content-library".
-When the javascript application pulls the content items from the database, they will appear within this div element.
+When the JavaScript application pulls the content items from the database, they will appear within this div element.
-* A reference to the javascript application.
+* A reference to the JavaScript application.
 * The jQuery file from Manage Files.
-* A javascript function to notify users if the application does not work.
+* A JavaScript function to notify users if the application does not work.

 ```html
 <body>